 Are you just winging it hoping for the best?
 Do you even know where you are headed?
 If you are not setting goals, you are just wandering in the wasteland of the Internet with the hope that something is going to hit one day.
 Successful business planning is centered around setting and achieving goals.
 Without that…you are just a blind man in a maze.

-Solution: Set long-term and short-term goals.
+Solution: Set long-term and short-term goals and make sure to read the iNLP Center review to understand how motivation works.
 The short-term goals should add up to the long-term over time.
 Track these goals and cross them off as you compete them.

 8. No Defined Purpose